 9. Transaction Monitoring

-Transaction monitoring helps banks identify unusual and suspicious transactions that may be indicative of money laundering, terrorist financing, and other financial crime.
+Transaction monitoring helps banks identify unusual and suspicious transactions that may be indicative of money laundering, terrorist financing, and other financial crimes.
 Transaction monitoring includes assessing historical as well as current transactions and other customer information to get a complete picture of customer activity.
 Transaction monitoring also includes the detection of transactions above regulatory thresholds, transactions in unexpectedly high volumes or amounts, unusual transaction patterns, and transactions with sanctioned third parties.
 For further information, view our webinar on transaction monitoring in banks.

-10. Suspicious Activity Reporting (SARs)
+10. Suspicious Activity Reporting

-Banks should have policies, processes, and procedures in place for completing, filing, and retaining SARs and supporting documentation as well as sharing SAR information as necessary and permissible by law.
+Banks should have policies, processes, and procedures in place for completing, filing, and retaining suspicious activity reports (SARs) and supporting documentation as well as sharing SAR information as necessary and permissible by law.
 Banks should also have protocols in place for identifying and evaluating suspicious activity; reporting SARs to the Board of Directors (or a committee) and informing Senior Management; documenting SAR-related decisions, such as the decision to not to file a SAR; escalating issues resulting from SAR filings; and closing accounts related to SAR filings.

 All of the bank’s policies, procedures and processes related to its AML compliance program must be written down, approved by the board of directors, and noted in the board minutes.